Typhoon Jongdari

-Typhoon Jongdari was a strong, long-lived and erratic tropical cyclone that impacted Japan and East China in late-July and early-August 2018.
+Typhoon Jongdari was a strong, long-lived and erratic tropical cyclone that impacted Japan and East China in late July and early August 2018.
 Formed as the twelfth named storm of the 2018 typhoon season near Okinotorishima on July 24, Jongdari gradually intensified and developed into the fourth typhoon of the year on July 26.
 Influenced by an upper-level low and a subtropical ridge, Jongdari executed a rare counter-clockwise southeast of Japan on the next day.
 At that time, it also reached peak intensity.
 The typhoon made landfall in Kii Peninsula, over Mie Prefecture of Japan locally early on July 29.

-Jongdari is one of the four Pacific tropical cyclones since 1951 that approached Honshu on a westward trajectory; the others were Typhoon Viola in 1966, Tropical Storm Ben in 1983, and Typhoon Lionrock in 2016.
+Jongdari is one of the five Pacific tropical cyclones since 1951 that approached Honshu on a westward trajectory; the others were Typhoon Viola in 1966, Tropical Storm Ben in 1983, Typhoon Lionrock in 2016, and Tropical Storm Chan-hom in 2026.